Interested in volunteering? Click here to fill out our application.

 Between The Lines Newspaper, BLAC Magazine, Gay Parent Magazine, Healthy Black Men, Out Post Magazine, Pride Life, POZ Magazine, Pridesource Magazine, Swerv Magazine, The Unleashed Voice.

-Steph White and Curtis Lipscomb co-hosts the radio program, The Agenda.
-Every Monday night at 8:00 pm, The Agenda is the program where the gay, lesbian, bi and trans people of Michigan share stories and discuss the issues that matter.
+Steph White, Executive Director of Equality Michigan and Curtis Lipscomb, Executive Director of LGBT Detroit co-hosts the radio program, The Agenda.
+Every Monday night at 8:00 pm, The Agenda is the program where the gay, lesbian, bi and transgender people of Michigan share stories and discuss issues.

 Talk Tuesday offers valuable educational services to its constituents.
 The program is a series of educational workshops containing expert-led subject matter providing important information to the community.